-Next up on our list of easy must-try camping recipes is this dutch oven jalapeño cornbread recipe.
-Don’t let your cast iron dutch oven languish in a pantry.
+Next up on our list of easy must-try camping recipes is this Dutch oven jalapeño cornbread recipe that goes perfectly with Dutch oven jambalaya and Dutch oven gumbo.
+Don’t let your cast iron Dutch oven languish in a pantry.
 Before taking out the ingredients, you need to get to know your cooking pot’s distinctive cooking requirements.
-Once you find out how even your cast iron pot cooks, you’ll want to make a variety of dutch oven recipes in it both at home and while camping.
+Once you find out how evenly your cast iron pot cooks, you’ll want to make a variety of Dutch oven recipes from quiche to lasagna in it both at home and while camping.

 What is a Dutch Oven?